 The background information and problem statement you create will be saved with the model you are working on so that you can reopen the model and pick up where you left off and add additional queries.

 Prompt engineering is the creation of text surrounding the problem specific information that gives sufficient instructions to the AI engines to get usable results.
 As a research topic, this can be approached through contributions to the sd-ai Gateway.
-Short of that, there is an advanced option available from the Assistant dropdown that allows you to edit the prompts directly to experiment directly in Stella.
-If you find changes that seem to improve results you can sure your suggestions through the sd-ai project.
+Short of that, your can experiment with Customizing the AI Agent and there is alsoan advanced option available on the Basic tab.
+Both of these allow you to edit the prompts to experiment directly in Stella.
+If you find changes that seem to improve results you can share your suggestions through the sd-ai project.